Teacher qualifications and registration

 To teach in a Western Australian public school, including relief teaching, you must have a recognised tertiary teaching degree.

-Teaching qualifications can be either:
+Teaching qualifications can be:

 - early childhood education